beyondeye/Haxdroid/README.md

 #Haxdroid  documentation
 ##The problem
 Haxe is a very powerful tool for cross platform development.But something I felt was missing from the Haxe eco-system was a way to manage assets and GUI of an application as a function of the device and the execution environment.
 This is actually critical for cross-platform development to be practically viable.

-Arguably one of the best of such systems currently available, is the [Android Resource Management System](http://developer.android.com/guide/topics/resources/overview.html)
+Arguably one of the best such systems currently available, is the [Android Resource Management System](http://developer.android.com/guide/topics/resources/overview.html)

 The first purpose of this project is to bring the power of Android Resource Management to Haxe.
-The code in this repository contains a full emulator of the android resource management system, that allow you to take the resource tree of an android application and automatically import, and use it from Haxe(+OpenFL).
+The code in this repository contains a full emulator of the android resource management system, that allows you to take the resource tree of an android application and automatically import it, and use it from Haxe(+OpenFL).
 According to the way you define the execution configuration, (i.e. display size, language preferences, and so on, (see [here](http://developer.android.com/guide/topics/resources/providing-resources.html) for more details)) the resource management system will automatically provide your application with the right assets.

 ##From Android XML Layouts to HaxeUI XML layouts
 The second purpose of this project is automatically generate [HaxeUI](http://haxeui.org/) XML based UI definitions from Android XML layouts.
-In other words once you have designed the GUI of your application using Android Developer Tools or Xamarin Studio(including the visual UI designer available there), you can translate it and use it in Haxe.
+In other words once you have designed the GUI of your application using Android Developer Tools or Xamarin Studio(including the visual UI designer available there), you can automatically translate it and use it in Haxe.
 Not all Android Widgets and all widget properties are currently supported.
 If you have requests for specific widgets or widget properties, please feel free to open an Issue.
 I will do my best to include all most used widgets.

 ##Main benefits provided
 - Powerful device and runtime configuration dependent asset management (GUI and localization)
-- Allow for Android first cross platform development: develop your application first as a native Android application, then take the resources and import them directly in the haxe version of the application for deploying to additional platforms.
+- Allow for Android-first cross platform development: develop your application first as a native Android application, then take the resources and import them directly in the haxe version of the application for deploying to additional platforms.
 - Allow for cross platform GUI development based on Android UI design tools and HaxeUI, even if you do not design your application at all to run specifically on Android.